Postigic/code-dump-lmao/random_or_unmarked/README.md

 # random or unmarked

+landfill in a landfill (m. c. escher reference???)

+---

+## 🤔 what's here?

-this one is mostly things that don't really need its own folder or didn't really count as a project
+- things that didn't really need its own folder
+- doodads that didn't really count as a project
+- garbage

+---

+## 🚀 how to use

+run it i guess